 Guides and handbooks are being circulated, such as Circular Design Kit by Circular Fashion or Circular Design Toolbox by Global Fashion Agenda.
 Independent designers such as British Bethany Williams, or Chinese Zhang Na – Reclothing Bank founder – Nigerian Adebayo Oke-Lawal – Orange Culture founder or American Emily Adams Bode Aujla have created collections inspiring the whole industry.
 And yet, while the space that has been gained over the last few years by sustainability and the circular economy in the media, culture and the whole fashion discourse spurred top designers’ interest, it is also true that big brands’ collections inspired by the circular economy’s principles are still few and far between.

-booming second-hand clothing sales platforms.
+Another emerging phenomenon to be investigated are booming second-hand clothing sales platforms.
 Second-hand fashion and “pre-loved” shops are nothing new, and consumers’ change in attitude triggered a skyrocketing growth.
 According to a study by Boston Consulting Group (BCG) and Vestiaire Collective – one of the leading second-hand clothing platforms (with 11 million subscribers in over 80 countries), the second-hand fashion is reportedly worth $40 billion globally.
 The expected growth is 15-20% per year, which would take the market value to about $75 billion by 2025, with higher growth rates in countries with a higher income.

 We are faced with a paradigm shift in consumption patterns.
 The same BCG study informs us that, in the analysed sample, the number of purchasers of second-hand garments in search of unique items and the variety of available styles is quite high.
 An equally high share of customers also appreciates affordability and the possibility to buy otherwise unaffordable models, while a minority – albeit not quite so negligible – buys second-hand clothes for environmental reasons.